Hair sheep primer

 It is usually not necessary to dock the tails of hair sheep lambs.
 This is because the tails of hair sheep are not as thick and woolly as the tails from wooled sheep.
 Though , it may be advisable to dock the tails of hair x wool crosses.

-Hair sheep tails do not "get in the way."
+Hair sheep tails do not "get in the way" of breeding.
 It is natural for a sheep to have a tail.
 It protects a sheep's private parts and is used to help scatter the feces when it defecates.
 Thick, woolly tails were an unintended consequence of selecting sheep for woolly coats.

 Resistance to internal parasites